Laravel-Backpack/docs/6.x/crud-columns.md

 <a name="link-column-to-routes"></a>
 ### Link Column To Route

-To make a column link to a route URL, you can use the `linkTo($routeName, $target = null)` helper.
+To make a column link to a route URL, you can use the `linkTo($routeNameOrClosure, $parameters = [])` helper.
 Behind the scenes, this helper will use the `wrapper` helper to set up a link towards the route you want.
 See the section above for details on the `wrapper` helper.

 It's dead-simple to use the `linkTo()` helper to point to a route name:
 ```php